This article was updated February 2021.

 Modernize your surveys - Add colors and play with fonts, styles, and pictures; make your surveys more attractive, user friendly, and personalized.

-Make it mobile friendly – Ensure that your team can answer and submit responses using their smartphones.
-That way, more staff members are able to participate.
+Make it mobile friendly – Ensure that your team can answer and submit responses using a variety of devices.
+That way, staff members have more flexibility to participate.

 Get creative – If your team isn’t as active when giving feedback, offer some incentives.
 For instance, give a prize if there is more than X% participation (pick a percentage that is attainable but also boosts employees’ involvement).

-Check in again – You have tackled your issues!
-Ask the same questions again to see if the progress is also noticed by your staff.
-You may find areas that need further effort.
+Follow-up – If new initiatives have been implemented as a result of survey feedback, ask the same questions again to see if the progress is also noticed by your staff.
+You may find some areas need continue improvement or communication.

-Avoid survey fatigue – If you were not able to address certain complaints that came up during an earlier survey, wait before asking for comments again.
+Avoid survey fatigue – If you were not able to address certain feedback points that came up during an earlier survey, wait before asking for comments again.
 You don’t want your staff to feel frustrated or ignored.

 Please reach out to a Kiwi Partners' HR Advisor if you would like assistance in conducting engagement surveys at your organization.